confidential-computing/governance/project-progression-policy.md

 To graduate from Sandbox or Incubation status, or for a new project to join as an Graduation project, a project must meet the Incubation stage criteria plus:

- * Have a defined governing body of at least 5 or more members (owners and core maintainers, or similar technical role), of which no more than 1/3 is affiliated with the same employer.
+* Have a defined governing body of at least five (5) or more members (owners and core maintainers, or similar technical role), of which no more than 1/3 is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.
 * Have a healthy number of committers from at least two organizations.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
 * Adopt a Code of Conduct.
 * Explicitly define a project governance and committer process.
 This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.